 Employers may opt for a full eye examination for their employees while other choose to meet their obligations.

-Our onsite examination covers, in detail, the employee’s ability to perform at a near task i.e. using a VDU for extended periods.
+Our onsite and remote examination covers, in detail, the employee’s ability to perform at a near task i.e. using a VDU for extended periods.
 The following report highlights what we cover during each VDU screening.

 On-site services are both convenient and much appreciated by employees.
 Opticalrooms can deliver this service effectively.
 We have a fully mobile optical unit capable of delivering any level of optical service you might decide, VDU screening or full eye examination.
 We also bring a selection of frames and contact lenses on-site.